Indian diaspora in Africa: Post-independent India and African diaspora

 Official records of the Government of India note the increasing presence of Indian communities in the African continent.

 In 2001, a released report by the High Level Committee on Indian Diaspora estimated the total Indian Diaspora in Africa to be 2,063,178 (including 1,969,708 people of Indian origins, 89,405 non-resident Indians, and 3,500 stateless people.
 Indians of the diaspora were spread over 34 countries across the continent.

-The most recent estimates on overseas Indians indicate the strength on the Indian Diaspora on the continent to have risen to 2,710,6545.
+The most recent estimates on overseas Indians indicate the strength on the Indian Diaspora on the continent to have risen to 27,106,545.
 Members of the Indian diaspora reside in 46 countries of Africa.
 Indians in Africa account for 12.37% of the total diaspora in India over time.
 The concentration of Indian diaspora populations varies substantially across the continent.
 In Mauritius, 70% of the total population are members of the Indian diaspora.
-800,000 Indians live in Nigeria, where 100,000 Indian businesses can be found.

 Present effects

 The large populations of Indians within Africa could be the cause of the political support Africa is seeing from India now.
 The previous Prime Minister of India, Manmohan Singh, recognized Africa as the growth pole of the world in 2011.
 Since this acknowledgement, India has shown their faith in Africa through the expansion of trade.
-In 2015, India's trade to Africa doubled from 24.98 billion (period of 2006-2007) to $72 billion.
+In 2015, India's trade to Africa tripled from 24.98 billion (period of 2006-2007) to $72 billion.
 In return, Africa has backed the politics of India and allowed for new export markets from the nation.